JulianG/juliangaramendy.dev/content/blog/prettier-pre-commit-hook/index.md

 ![stream](./simon-wilkes-691856-unsplash.jpg)

-We wanted to improve our developer experience by:
+We want to improve our developer experience by:
 * Preventing broken code being committed/pushed.
 * Avoiding pointless arguments about formatting in our code reviews.